Valve Index is finally stepping out of the shadows to state its spot in the VR hardware world, and it is aiming directly at the high end.

 Everything from the presentation of the package to the materials used is actually top notch.

-Besides the 2 base stations, 2 controllers and the headset, you will get a tether appropriate power cables ,cable for the base
+Besides the 2 base stations, 2 controllers and the headset, you will get a tether appropriate power cables ,cable for the base stations and headset.

 If you are living in the U.S., you must get power cables with the North American plug configuration.
 Overseas customers should get plugs with 2 interchangeable ends for compatibility across the EU.